abusumon/nekotab-app/docs/features/data-entry.rst

 The second method of data entry is using 'normal URLs'.
 This essentially means that any users visiting the public version of the site is able to submit a ballot or feedback (as specified by their respective settings).
 They do so by self-selecting which Team or Adjudicator they are then entering in a form as normal.

-This is, rather obviously, not a particularly secure method of data entry — nothing is stopping anyone on the site from entering data as someone else.
+This is, rather obviously, not a particularly secure method of data entry â€” nothing is stopping anyone on the site from entering data as someone else.
 The data can be checked, verified, and edited as normal by admins however.
 As such, this method is only recommended for small tournaments where you can trust those present to enter accurate information (or where accuracy is not crucial).

 .. tip:: There is an additional setting to set a 'tournament password' that needs to be submitted to enable the form.
 It is imagined, that if enabled, this password would only be distributed to tournament participants.
 However this only helps (at best) prevent non-participants from entering information; the fundamental problem of not verifying who is submitting what information is still present.